Can Therapy With A Marriage Counselor Save Your Marriage?

 For many couples, a happy marriage requires intentional effort from both sides.
 It’s often helpful to seek support from a couples therapy provider if you’ve encountered marriage problems.

-Some married couples begin couples counseling before encountering any challenges to ensure they can maintain a strong relationship from day one.
+Some married couples begin couples counseling before encountering any challenges to ensure they can maintain a strong relationship from day one of their marriage.

 There are several potential benefits to marriage counseling, including the following.